neilsoult/typescript-imports-sort/README.md

 * `typescript.extension.sortImports.quoteStyle`: The type of quotation mark to use. `single`(default) or `double`.
 * `typescript.extension.sortImports.sortMethod`: The method to use for sorting the imports.
   * `'importName'`(default) sorts by the type and name of the import.
 Namespace imports are first, followed by default imports, named imports, and unnamed imports.
+  * `'fileName'` sorts by the file name in the import-path
   * `'path'` sorts by the import path, sorting relative-path imports above package imports
 * `typescript.extension.sortImports.sortOnSave`: If set to `true`, imports will be sorted whenever you save a file.
 Default: `false`